-- Have a high school diploma or a General Education Development (GED) Certificate.
+- Have a high school diploma or a General Education Development certificate

-- Meet Satisfactory Academic Progress (SAP) standards as defined by the VCU Office of Financial Aid (the full VCU SAP policy is available on the Web at finaid.vcu.edu/progress).
+- Meet Satisfactory Academic Progress standards as defined by VCU Financial Aid (The full VCU SAP policy is available on the Financial Aid website.)

-- Detailed information can be found in the federal Student Guide, available in print form from the VCU Office of Financial Aid or electronically on the Federal Student Aid website at studentaid.ed.gov/sa.
+Detailed information can be found in the federal Student Guide, available in print form from VCU Financial Aid or electronically on the Federal Student Aid website.